 A torn rotator cuff will weaken your shoulder, which means that many daily activities like washing your hair or getting dressed may become painful and difficult to do.
 Dr. Karsch has over 20 years of diagnosing and treating rotator cuff tears, both surgically and non-surgically.
-Dr. Karsch has offices in Decatur and Sandy Springs, Georgia in order to serve patients in the greater Atlanta area.
+Dr. Karsch has an office in Sandy Springs, Georgia in order to serve patients in the greater Atlanta area.

 Shoulder injuries are amongst the most common orthopedic injury and at the top of the list are rotator cuff tears.
 Rotator cuff injuries make up more than six million shoulder injuries that are diagnosed in the United States annually.
 A rotator cuff tear can cause a dull ache or a sharp pain deep within the shoulder.
 This type of pain often worsens when you try to sleep on the affected side.